 About the Artist

 Isaac Bray is quickly earning a great reputation as a versatile performer in a variety of operatic roles.
-For the 2016/2017 season, he can be seen as Dancairo in Carmen with Opera San Antonio, The Baritone Soloist in Voices by the late Ezra Laderman with the Yale University Faculty Recital Series, The Baritone Soloist in Belshazzar's Feast with the Bangor Symphony Orchestra, Fiorello in Il barbiere di Siviglia with Opera Grand Rapids, and Will Parker in Oklahoma with Charlottesville Opera.
+He recently performed the roles of Dancairo in Carmen with Opera San Antonio, The Baritone Soloist in Voices by the late Ezra Laderman with the Yale University Faculty Recital Series, The Baritone Soloist in Belshazzar's Feast with the Bangor Symphony Orchestra, Fiorello in

 In 2011, Bray was chosen to help represent The Boston Conservatory in a new opera works sampler performance at the national Opera America Conference and in the summer of 2011, he performed the role of Rambaldo in La Rondine for the Martina Arroyo Prelude to Performance Program in New York City.
 Bray was also an apprentice artist at the Natchez Festival of Music in 2010.
 Awards include the McGlone Opera Guild Award, and the Central City Opera Young Artist overall award.

 Photo by Oshin Gregorian for the Boston University Opera Institute

 Photo by Daniel Ozoulay for Florida Grand Opera